Farmer2K5/daisy-fast-stft/Processing_Modes.md

 # Processing Mode Comparison: MagPhase vs. Complex

-This document explains when and why to use each spectral processing mode in the `dsp::Fast_STFT`.
+This document explains when and why to use each spectral processing mode in the `daisyfarm::Fast_STFT`.
 It covers conceptual differences, design tradeoffs, and practical examples for DSP applications on the Daisy Seed.

 ---